Jordan bounds for volume-preserving Cremona groups: Introduction

 \section{Introduction}

-\begin{definition} A group $\mathcal{G}$ has the \emph{Jordan property} if there exists a constant $J$ such that any finite subgroup $G \leqslant \mathcal{G}$ contains an abelian normal subgroup $A \trianglelefteq G$ with index $[G:A] \leq J$. \end{definition} In 1878, Camille Jordan \cite{Jordan1878} showed that for any field $k$ of characteristic zero and any positive integer $n$, the linear automorphism group $\mathrm{GL}_n(k)$ satisfies the Jordan property.
-Collins \cite{Collins2007} found an explicit Jordan constant $J(n) = (n+1)!$ for $n \geq 71$.
+\begin{definition} A group $\mathcal{G}$ has the \emph{Jordan property} if there exists a bound $J$ such that for every finite subgroup $G \le \mathcal{G}$, there exists an abelian normal subgroup $A \trianglelefteq G$ with \( [G : A] \le J. \) The minimal such bound $J$ is called the \emph{Jordan constant}, denoted $J(\mathcal{G})$.
+Given a family of groups $\mathcal{F}$, we say that $\mathcal{F}$ has the \emph{Jordan property} if there exists a bound $J$ that applies to all finite subgroups of groups $\mathcal{G}$ in $\mathcal{F}$, and we denote the Jordan constant as $J(\mathcal{F})$. \end{definition} In 1878, Camille Jordan \cite{Jordan1878} showed that for any field $k$ of characteristic zero and any positive integer $n$, the linear automorphism group $\mathrm{GL}_n(k)$ satisfies the Jordan property.
+Collins \cite{Collins2007} found that $J(\GL_n(k))=(n+1)!$ for $n \geq 71$.
 The modern theory of Jordan property for birational transformation groups has been developed systematically by many authors; see, for example, Popov's survey \cite{Popov2014JordanGroups} for a general overview.
-Serre \cite{serre2009minkowskistyleboundorderfinite} proved that the birational automorphism group of $\mathbb{P}^2$, $\mathrm{Bir}(\mathbb{P}^2)$, possesses the Jordan property with a Jordan constant $ J = 2^{10} \cdot 3^4 \cdot 5^2 \cdot 7, $ which was later improved to $7200$ by Yasinsky \cite{yasinsky2023jordanconstantcremonagroup}.
-Prokhorov and Shramov \cite{prokhorov2017jordanconstantcremonagroup} showed that $\mathrm{Bir}(\mathbb{P}^3)$ has the Jordan property with a Jordan constant $107495424$.
-More generally, combining the boundedness of Fano varieties due to Birkar \cite{Birkar2016} with their earlier work, Prokhorov and Shramov \cite{prokhorov2014jordanpropertycremonagroups} proved that $\mathrm{Bir}(X)$ satisfies the Jordan property for any rationally connected variety $X$ over a field $k$ of characteristic $0$; see also related results and refinements in \cite{BandmanZarhin2015JordanSurfaces,MengPerroniZhang2018JordanAut}.
+Serre \cite{serre2009minkowskistyleboundorderfinite} proved that the birational automorphism group of $\mathbb{P}^2$, $\mathrm{Bir}(\mathbb{P}^2)$, over characteristic zero possesses the Jordan property with Jordan constant $ J(\mathrm{Bir}(\mathbb{P}^2)) \leq 2^{10} \cdot 3^4 \cdot 5^2 \cdot 7, $ and Yasinsky later proved $J(\mathrm{Bir}(\mathbb{P}^2))=7200$ \cite{yasinsky2023jordanconstantcremonagroup}.
+Prokhorov and Shramov \cite{prok17} showed that $\mathrm{Bir}(\mathbb{P}^3)$ has the Jordan property and $J(\mathrm{Bir}(\mathbb{P}^3))\leq 107495424$.
+More generally, combining Birkar's boundedness of Fano varieties with their earlier work, Prokhorov and Shramov~\cite{prokhorov2014jordanpropertycremonagroups} proved that the family of groups \(\operatorname{Bir}(X)\), where \(X\) ranges over rationally connected varieties of fixed dimension \(n\) over fields of characteristic \(0\), satisfies the Jordan property; see also related results and refinements in \cite{BandmanZarhin2015JordanSurfaces,MengPerroniZhang2018JordanAut}.
 Many other groups are known to be Jordan.
-For example, every connected algebraic group $G$ has a Jordan constant that depends only on $\dim G$ \cite{luo2025jordanpropertyautomorphismgroups,MengZhang2018JordanNonlinear}.
+For example, the family of connected algebraic groups of a fixed dimension has the Jordan property \cite{luo2025jordanpropertyautomorphismgroups,MengZhang2018JordanNonlinear}.
 As a consequence, $\mathrm{Aut}(X)$ satisfies the Jordan property for any projective variety $X$.
-In the singular setting, if $(X,x)$ is an $n$-dimensional klt singularity, then the fundamental group of the link $\pi_1(\mathrm{Link}(X,x))$ satisfies the Jordan property \cite{BraunFilipazziMoragaSvaldi2022}.
+In the singular setting, for each fixed dimension \(n\), the family of groups \(\pi_1(\operatorname{Link}(X,x))\), where \((X,x)\) ranges over \(n\)-dimensional klt singularities, satisfies the Jordan property~\cite{BraunFilipazziMoragaSvaldi2022}.

 The group we are interested in is the group of volume-preserving birational self-maps of $\mathbb{P}^2$ over the complex numbers: